Quansight-Labs/czi-cf-docs/docs/infra/index.md

 Authenticated services involved:

 - Github, with permissions for:
    - Repository creation
 - Azure Pipelines
 - Travis CI
 - Other CI providers?

-## 2. Feedstock changes:
+## 2. Feedstock changes

 A feedstock can receive changes for several reasons.